LaganYT/ImpactTTS/README.md

 ## Voice Options

-The app includes several built-in voices:
-- Aria (US Female) - Default
-- Davis (US Male)
-- Jenny (US Female)
-- Guy (US Male)
-- Sonia (UK Female)
-- Ryan (UK Male)

-Additional voices are loaded dynamically from the Edge TTS service.
+The app includes voices that are loaded dynamically from the Edge TTS service.